broadinstitute/viral-ngs-deploy/docker/README.md

 export NOVOALIGN_PATH=/path/to/novoalign/
 docker run --rm -v $NOVOALIGN_PATH:/novoalign -v $GATK_PATH:/gatk -v /path/to/dir/on/host:/user-data -i <image_ID> "<command>.py subcommand"
 ```
+The helper script `rundocker.sh` is also available to conveniently run more customized docker run commands.
+It requires, however, to edit the file to match with locations of GATK, Novoalign, and `viral-ngs` version.
+This is an example to run with `rundocker.sh`

+`./rundocker.sh /path/to/datdir/on/host "<command>.py subcommand"`

 Alternatively, GATK_PATH can be passed in as an argument to commands requiring it, though the jar file must be accessible within the container via a shared volume from the host.
 Ex:
 ```shell